Submission Details

 STEM Symposia Components & Requirements

 STEM symposia sessions share cutting-edge research, ideas, and industry knowledge from community members who are experts in their STEM disciplines.
-This includes original research, advancements, and multidisciplinary approaches to the STEM fields.
-Deadline to submit this type of proposal is April 4, 2025 at 11:59pm PT.
+This includes original research, advancements, and multidisciplinary approaches to the STEM fields. *STEM Symposia Proposals were due by April 4, 2025.* The submission form is offline and we are no longer accepting this type of session.

 Format and Requirements: